 The segments became one of the main staples of WWF television in the ’80s.
 It gave Roddy Piper a chance to build storylines and use the show as a platform to catapult himself to the top of the company with his eccentric high-energy performance and witty improvised lines.

-On March 28, 1984, at Ag Hall in Allentown, Pennsylvania, Roddy Piper invited Jimmy Snuka to come on to his show for a segment that launched a memorable feud between the two wrestlers.
+On March 28th, 1984, at the Hamburg Field House in Hamburg, Pennsylvania, Roddy Piper invited Jimmy Snuka to come on to his show for a segment that launched a memorable feud between the two wrestlers.

 Snuka, who had been a guest on Piper’s Pit already, requested another visit to the show as Roddy didn’t allow Snuka the chance to get in any words edge-wise the first time around.
 Snuka wanted his chance to finally speak his mind.